The Seasoned Wok

 Jump to Recipe Print Recipe

-This Teochew (Chiuchow) style of Basil Chicken is often called Mint Leaf Chicken.
-It's coarsely minced chicken, quickly stir fried with a bit of fish sauce/soy sauce and a large handful of fresh basil.
-Serve it with a side of rice and top with an over easy egg.
-Delicious!
+This Teochew (Chiuchow) style of Basil Chicken is influenced by Vietnamese and Thai cuisines.
+It's coarsely minced chicken, quickly stir fried with a bit of fish sauce, soy sauce, aromatics, and a large handful of fresh basil.

-The chicken doesn’t need to be finely minced into tiny pieces and it doesn’t need to be consistent in size either.
+The chicken doesn’t need to be finely minced into tiny pieces like ground meat and it doesn’t need to be consistent in size either.
 A coarse chop is all that is needed.
 Having variation in size actually gives the dish a more interesting texture.

 Once your chicken is ready, add a teaspoon of cornstarch.
 Massage it into the chicken and work out any clumps of cornstarch.
 Marinating is not needed in this recipe.
-Since the chicken is cut into small pieces, the sauce will flavor it all the way through as you cook.
-After that, it’s a quick and easy stir fry.
+Since the chicken is cut into small pieces, the rich sauce will flavor it all the way through as you cook.

 Serve Teochew Basil Chicken with steamed rice and top with a fried egg.
 Oh, and before you dig in, be sure to break the egg yolk over the chicken and let the yolk run down. 😊